 Do Not Use Conditioning as Sole Means to Fat Loss

 Can cardiovascular training be a way of burning more daily calories?
 Sure!
-Lower intensity aerobic training will allow you to burn calories at a faster rate, but when the session is done and you return to resting heart rates, you're calorie consumption will go back to normal.
-Therefore people believe HIIT style training is so superior to low intensity work because you will be able to burn more calories after training is done.
+Lower intensity aerobic training will allow you to burn calories at a faster rate in that time period of work, but when the session is done and you return to resting heart rates, you're calorie consumption will go back to normal.
+Therefore, people believe HIIT style training is so much more superior to low intensity work because you will be able to burn more calories after training is done.
 This is because of the higher metabolic stress rates.
 And guess what, a hard session of lifting weights will do the same thing...With HIIT you may be lucky to train hard enough to get 24 hours post workout of an uptake of calorie burning.
 But lifting can be up to 48 hours post workout.
 This is a process where your body is consuming more oxygen to recover from training and you get to burn more calories after these workouts.
-My point is,

 So to wrap this point up, you can use Aerobic Training to help put you into a calorie deficit if needed, but don't depend on it to do all of the magic.
-Focus on Aerobic Training being the primary need to build a health heart and increase blood flow.
+Lifting weights is far more efficient at burning away body fat.
+Instead, focus on Aerobic Training being the primary need to build a health heart and increase blood flow.
 This will also help improve your performance in basically anything physically active that you do!
-It's called improving your fitness levels...Also, next time you see a fitness article telling you how HIIT workouts are the second coming of Jesus, just remember you could spend extra time lifting weights to get more bang for your buck than crushing your lungs.
-In reality, majority of individuals will never actually be prepared to handle HIIT style workouts when they begin them anyways.
-Another topic for another day...
+It's called improving your fitness levels...Also, next time you see a fitness article telling you how HIIT workouts are the second coming of Jesus, just remember, you could spend extra time lifting weights to get more bang for your buck than crushing your lungs.
+In reality, the majority of individuals will never actually be prepared to handle HIIT style workouts when they begin them anyways.
+That's another topic for another day...

 Use a Heart Rate Monitor